PHP-DI/PHP-DI/doc/definition.md

 - mapping interfaces to implementations
 - defining entries with an anonymous function

-For that, you can combine annotations with definitions in YAML files or PHP arrays (see below).
+For that, you can combine annotations with definitions in PHP (see below).

 ## PHP code